IlyesSemlali/ansible-module-packer/README.md

  * Deletion of the old images when the build is done correctly (with a retention parameter) - Still need to handle retention
  * Support for the check_mode (return image id if an image exists, fails when none were found)
+ * Verbosity options

 ## Installation

+### Manual installation

+In order to get this module working the packer.py file should be placed under one of these locations :

+ * /home/${USER}/.ansible/plugins/modules/action_plugins
+ * TODO
+ * TODO
+ * ...

 ## Use it in a playbook